 Here’s everything you need to know about building a prepper pantry:

-Part 1: What Kind of Food Should You Store?
+Part 1: What Kind of Food Should You Store in a Prepper Pantry?

-That being said, what kind of food should you store in your prepper pantry?
+That being said, what kind of food should you store in your pantry?

 Familiar food that you actually like to eat

 Surprise!
 Your prepper pantry might be a separate food stash from your regular pantry, but it doesn’t mean you have to fill it with hardtack and nasty Meals Ready to Eat (MREs).
 On the contrary, you might want to fill it with food that you actually like to eat.